maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 This preset helps generate more email-friendly CSS, by disabling some of the default Tailwind CSS features that are not well supported in email clients.
 For example, HEX values are preferred over CSS variables, and `rem` units are replaced with `px` units.

-Options that are more project-specific are simply added to the `tailwind.config.js` file.

 ### content

 By default, Tailwind CSS in Maizzle is configured to scan all `.html` files in your project's `src` directory for classes to generate: